dhivyadharshini2006/T-FLIPFLOP-POSEDGE/README.md

 **Procedure**

-Define Module: Define a Verilog module for the T flip-flop with inputs (T, CLK) and outputs (Q, Q_bar).
+1.Define Module: Define a Verilog module for the T flip-flop with inputs (T, CLK) and outputs (Q, Q_bar).

-Declare Inputs and Outputs: Declare input and output ports for the module.
+2.Declare Inputs and Outputs: Declare input and output ports for the module.

-Implement Flip-Flop Logic: Write Verilog code to implement the T flip-flop logic based on its functional table.
+3.Implement Flip-Flop Logic: Write Verilog code to implement the T flip-flop logic based on its functional table.
 Use a synchronous always @(posedge CLK) block to trigger the flip-flop on the positive edge of the clock signal.

-Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the T flip-flop under different input conditions.
+4.Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the T flip-flop under different input conditions.

-Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (T, CLK) to cover all possible input states.
+5.Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (T, CLK) to cover all possible input states.

-Verify Output Behavior: Verify that the output behavior of the T flip-flop matches the expected behavior defined by its functional table.
+6.Verify Output Behavior: Verify that the output behavior of the T flip-flop matches the expected behavior defined by its functional table.

-Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.
+7.Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.

 **PROGRAM**